GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         I think I don't have much to say here.
 The space you are in, reflects your mind.
         If you're constantly overthinking, always worrying about something, always starting things and never finishing them, probably your place is very disorganized.
-        Schedule some time to actually clean your space, organize your clothes etc.
+        Schedule some time to actually clean up your space, organize your clothes etc.
-        Maybe in your case, you need to clean your virtual space.
-So your desktop, your smartphone etc.
+        Maybe in your case, you need to clean up your virtual space.
+So your desktop, your smartphone etc. Just make sure to schedule a time every week to clean up and organize your things.
     </p>
     <h4>Don't use this as an excuse for procrastinating</h4>
     <p>
-        If you have a system of working out every night at 8pm, worry about cleaning or things another time.
+        If you have a system of working out every night at 8pm, worry about cleaning or organizing your things another time.
 This is non-negotiable.
 Let's say you have dishes from dinner to wash, they can wait.
     </p>
     <h3>Have systems</h3>
     <p>
         Stablish a system.
 Even if you don't achieve the goals you've stablished at the time you wish or don't achieve at all, you're making constant progress.
-        For instance, isntead of focusing on being C2 level at english, I have a system for full immersion that I apply EVERY SINGLE DAY, no matter what.
+        For instance, instead of focusing on being C2 level at english, I have a system for full immersion that I apply EVERY SINGLE DAY, no matter what.
 Even if i'm sick.
     </p>
     <p>
-        You gotta stablish a system and go through as much as possible.
+        You gotta stablish a system and go through it as much as possible.
 If you're sick, make sure you're doing the bare minimum, but don't skip it.
 A couple of months ago I decided to take this trip to visit a few friends and this part of the family.
 It was saturday, I spent the night on a bus and got there by saturday 6 am.
 After that, they pick me up and around 8 am we were at their place.
 I was so excited for being there and with the change of not being in my comfort zone, I completely forgot about the 100 push ups routine.
         As soon as I remembered, boom, started doing the push ups.
 Right there.
-I felt so much better for not skiping something important for me
+I felt so much better for not skiping something important for me.
         If you have a system, it's non-negotiable.
 Don't skip it.
     </p>
     <h4>Do one thing at a time.
 Pick something and stick to it</h4>
     <p>
         Do less things, commit to what you've picked.
-You don't need to worry about doing the samething for the rest of your life, but you gotta pick one thing at a time, and do it for enough time.
+You don't need to worry about doing the same thing for the rest of your life, but you gotta pick one thing at a time, and do it for enough time.
     </p>
     <p>
-        This goes from goals to your what you do at a daily basis.
-Pick only one to 3 goals and stick to them.
+        This goes from goals to what you actually do at a daily basis.
+Pick only 1 to 3 goals and stick to them.
 Build systems to achieve them.
 When following the system, don't allow any interference.
 Of you are working out, turn of your phone and just workout.
-I like to listen to something while working out, if you like too, make sure that you're not checking it everytime, create a playlist or something and put there everything you wanna listen while working out, to prevent yourself from using this as an excuse to be checking it everytime.
+I like to listen to something while working out, if you like too, make sure that you're not checking it everytime, create a playlist or something and put there everything you wanna listen to while working out.
+This will prevent you from using this as an excuse to be checking it everytime.
     </p>
     <p>